Republicans make marginal gains in South Texas as Democratic power wanes

 Republican candidates across the Rio Grande Valley in Texas perpetuated a nationwide narrative that a "red wave" of GOP support would turn out to the polls on November 8.
 Blaming rising inflation and increasing migrant crossings on President Joe Biden's policies, their stances were shown in a flurry of attack ads across local news networks.

-But it seems that is all it was: a narrative, after the GOP managed to flip only one state house seat and one congressional district.
-Even in the state's biggest race, Republican Governor Greg Abbott did not carry any of the Rio Grande Valley's four counties.
+But it seems that is all it was — a narrative, after the GOP managed to flip only one state house seat and one congressional district.
+Even in the state's biggest race, Republican Gov. Greg Abbott did not carry any of the Rio Grande Valley's four counties.

 Mayra Flores, Cassy Garcia and Monica De La Cruz became the face of the region's Republican hopes, dubbing themselves the "triple threat."
 All campaigned as anti-abortion, border-wall-supporting candidates against the Democratic Party establishment, describing their opponents as corrupt or too radical for South Texas.